EHCP appeal reasons — the platform drafts your grounds of appeal | EHCP Clarity

 • The named school is not the setting the child was attending or had been assessed at

-• No school has been named and the LA has failed in its duty to name a school
+• No school has been named and the local authority has failed in its duty to name a school

 Strong vs weak grounds: an example